-Thus, social testing in eCommerce can be a driving force for your CRO.
+Social media testing in eCommerce can be a driving force for your CRO.
 You can create split tests by varying different elements of your social media posts.

 - Hashtags: Experiment with the hashtags.
 You can make use of different hashtags in the same type of product promotion to check out which works better.

 Instagram and Facebook have become the top choice of consumersin 2020 for shopping online.
 If you plan to run a paid social media ad onFacebook, use Facebook Ads-manager to test the A/B functionality.

-9. Mobile Navigation
+9. Mobile navigation

 70% of the customers prefer mobile shopping rather than on thedesktop.
 Your goal should be to decrease the bounce rate and increase ROI.Creating a user-friendly mobile site would turn the tables for your business.

 You can perform the split tests by using images/videos on yourhomepage.

 Lastly, vary the size of your CTA buttons and experiment withthe text buttons.
 Your mobile design should go well with your CTAs andnavigational elements.

-To optimize your eCommerce website and to create the split testing, you might need a few good tools for creating the split tests.
+To optimize your eCommerce website and create the split testing, you might need a few good tools for creating the split tests.

 E-Commerce builders such as Shopify or BigCommerce have A/B testing tools of their own.
-Tools like Shopify product A/B test would be perfect for creating the A/B tests in Shopify.
+Tools like the Shopify product A/B test would be perfect for creating the A/B tests in Shopify.

 For creating the email split testing, email marketing tools such as OptinMonster, Campaign Monitor, and MailChimp are the most preferred.

-Landing page A/B testing or optimization can be done using tools like Howuku, Neat A/B and Omniconvert.
+Landing page A/B testing or optimization can be done using tools like Howuku, Neat A/B, and Omniconvert.

 Hootsuite and Buffer are the best tools for social media testing.
-Other useful tools for split testing include Optimizely, VWO and Google Optimize.
+Other useful tools for split testing include Optimizely, VWO, and Google Optimize.

-However, split-testing is not the only factor for creating an effective sales funnel.
-And, neither it is the end to your CRO process.
+Do not rush with your testing and make sure you set up a goal beforehand.
+By testing out each element of your e-commerce store, you are making your sales funnel process a breeze.
+However, split-testing is not the only driving factor of an effective sales funnel.
+And, neither is the end to your CRO process.
 When done correctly, split testings leave a huge impact on your KPIs.